Bike & Ride

 Bring Your Bike Along

 All buses and ORBT vehicles are equipped with racks for your bicycle — and your bike rides for free!
 Racks are available on a first-come, first-served basis and can accommodate wheel sizes of 16 inches or larger.

 - Two-wheeled bicycles weighing less than 55 pounds*, including purpose-built, electric bicycles with a sealed battery

 - Heartland B-cycle bikes (check out their system map for dock locations!)

-- Bike trailers — if a trailer can be folded to the size of a child’s stroller, it can be brought on board
+- Bike trailers are allowed on board if they can be folded to the size of a child’s stroller

 On the Bus

 - Raise your hand to signal the driver to stop as the bus approaches.
 Before you step in front of the bus, make sure the bus is completely stopped and the driver sees you.
 Alert the driver you need to lower the rack.

 - Remove all loose items, e.g. water bottles, panniers, saddlebags, air pumps, etc. before loading your bike on the rack.

 - To lower the rack, squeeze the handle.